 By default, a confirmation question is asked, however the −f option, when provided, suppresses this question and removal is executed right away.
-Note that you cannot destroy a running database, bring it down first using the stop command.
+Note that without this option you cannot destroy a running database, bring it down first using the stop command.

 lock database [database ...]